Azamatnuu1999/watcheswebsite/README.md

 # watcheswebsite
-this is old simple website, with html, scss
+this is old simple website, with html, scss.
+This is responsive website.